AashishUpadhyay/SystemDesign/README.md

 ### Generating Ids using Database

-Another option to generate Ids is to use the Identity column in a relational database.
+The Ids can alsoe be generated using the Identity column in a relational database.
 All keys can be mainatined in a table.
 Anytime a request for a key comes, we insert a new row to the table and the generated Id value is returned to the client.
 This makes our database a a single point of failure.
 To avoid that we can use two databases to generated unique Ids, one generating odd Ids and the other generating even Ids.
 This is how Flickr generates uniqueId

+Alternatively we can choose to pregenerate Ids and maintain them in a database, whenever a request comes we can user `SELECT FOR UPDATE` to retrive the Id and marking it as used simultaneously.

 As an additional improvement the entire key generation logic can be abstracted in a separate service that the application calls over a HTTP request wheenever it needs an Id